terryoy/terryoy.github.io/_content/guides/2016/put-linux-into-old-pc-1-hardware.md

 iface wlan0 inet dhcp
   pre-up wpa_supplicant -B -Dwext -i wlan0 -c /etc/wpa_supplicant/example.conf
 # save and test the interface
+# (PS, sometimes I forgot the "-B" parameter in the wpa_supplicant command, it will make the ifup job hang because it will run as a daemon in the foreground.)
 $ sudo ifdown wlan0
 $ sudo ifup wlan0
 # make sure the DHCP client can get an IP, otherwise the network auto start process in boot up might hang for 5 minutes to get the network...